wjclavell/ConsoleChamp-Frontend/planning_directory/project-worksheet.md

 [Netlify url](https://flamboyant-ramanujan-b00f82.netlify.app/)

 This project will be a full CRUD application for Video Game Ratings.
 It will be similar to Rotten Tomatoes or Metacritic.
-Most likely I will focus just on console exclusive games.
+As a differentiating factor, I am choosing to focus only on console exclusive games (games that ONLY releasefor one console) and have a sort of 'ranking' to see which video game console offers the best exclusives.

 ## Backend Repo